melsman/melsman.github.io/about.md

 {% include JB/setup %}

-I'm Professor at the Department of Computer Science, University of Copenhagen and head of studies for the BSc eduction on Computer Science and Econnomics.
+I'm Professor at the Department of Computer Science, University of Copenhagen.
+I serve as head of the <a href="https://di.ku.dk/english/research/pltc/">PLTC Section</a> and head of studies for the BSc eduction on Computer Science and Econnomics.
 Here is my background at a glance:

 * From May 2012 to December 2020, Associate Professor at the Department of Computer Science, University of Copenhagen and